STEVE INSKEEP, Host:

 AMOS: So you think this is the beginning of the investigation of the Mubarak family?

-Dr. MAHMOUD SHAFY (Physician): We'll wait and see.
+MAHMOUD SHAFY: We'll wait and see.
 That's all.

 AMOS: So being question is one thing, being charged is something else.